andy-sokalau/iba-k8s-course/openshift-tasks/src/openshift.2.1.users.md

 ## Tasks

+> All user/permission related tasks might not work in Playgroud.
+Consider using
+    locally-installed CRC if that's your case

 * Create password file with `htpasswd` and add several users
 * Use `oc` tool to setup **HTPasswd** identity provider
 * Use GUI to setup **HTPasswd** identity provider with **lookup** mapping method